aaltsys/doc-develop/3_learn/01_bash.rst

 .. _bash:

 #############################
-What are we doing?
+Linux Shell Commands
 #############################

 What are we doing?
 ======================

-We are teaching people linux, and, specifically, how to program in linux.
-The language you will be using is called bash.
+We are teaching people linux shell scripting.

 Bash is a command interpreter which is universally available on Linux and Unix.
-(For information about commands, visit section `commands <http://develop.aaltsys.info/2_linux/index.html#index>`_ Bash stands for
-Bourne Again Shell, a revision of the original Bourne Shell. it is the language of the linux terminal.
+(For information about commands, visit section commands) Bash stands for Bourne Again Shell, a revision of the original Bourne Shell. it is the language of the linux terminal.
 Bash is a  shell programming language.
 It has many  similarities to other